wireservice/agate/docs/tutorial.rst

 .. code-block:: python

     import csv
-    import journalism
+    import agate

 .. note::

-    You should really be using `csvkit <http://csvkit.readthedocs.org/>`_ (journalism's sister project) to load CSV files, but here we stick with the builtin `csv` module because everyone has it.
+    You should really be using `csvkit <http://csvkit.readthedocs.org/>`_ (agate's sister project) to load CSV files, but here we stick with the builtin `csv` module because everyone has it.

 Defining the columns
 ====================

-journalism requires us to define a type for each column in our dataset.
+agate requires us to define a type for each column in our dataset.
 No effort is made to determine these types automatically, however, :class:`.TextType` is always a safe choice if you aren't sure what is in a column.

 First we create instances of the column types we will be using:

 .. code-block:: python

-    text_type = journalism.TextType()
+    text_type = agate.TextType()
-    number_type = journalism.NumberType()
+    number_type = agate.NumberType()
-    date_type = journalism.DateType()
+    date_type = agate.DateType()

 Then we define the names and types of the columns that are in our dataset: